denniskupec/sourcemod-admintag/README.md

-sourcemod-admintag
+Admintag
 ==================

-Adds an admin/owner/vip tag to clients with the correct flags
+Adds an admin/owner/vip tag to clients with the correct flags.
+(Just compile it)